 The OSC has been appointed to administer the financial management processes of the CSA Systems net assets, which mainly consist of surplus funds accumulated from systems fees charged to market participants.
-Based on an evaluation of the contractual terms and conditions related to the arrangement, OSC management has exercised judgment to determine that participants in the capital markets, rather than the OSC (or other CSA members, including the Investment Industry Regulatory Organization of Canada [IIROC] in the case of the National Regristration Database [NRD] until October 13, 2013) obtain the benefit or rewards from the net assets or any future development of the CSA Systems.
-The OSC has also determined that in performing its administrative role for the CSA Systems net assets, it does not control or have significant influence over how the net assets are managed.
+Based on an evaluation of the contractual terms and conditions related to the arrangement, OSC management has exercised judgment to determine that participants in the capital markets, rather than the OSC (or other CSA members, including the Investment Industry Regulatory Organization of Canada (IIROC) in the case of NRD until October 13, 2013) obtain the benefit or rewards from the net assets or any future development of the CSA Systems.
+The OSC has also determined that in performing its administrative role for the CSA systems net assets, it does not control or have significant influence over how the net assets are managed.